 Expansion to New Audiences

 The main goal of an enterprise SEO strategy is focused on growing your site’s reach.
 An advanced SEO approach will deal with both reach and focus on attracting new leads and prospects for the business.
-This may be done via new content creation that involves keyword research, introduction of landing pages, blogging, whitepapers, case studies.
+This may be done through new content creation that involves introduction of landing pages, blogging, whitepapers, case studies.

 SEO-optimized sites and content are sure to attract more users.
 This, in turn, helps collect and enrich user data, from emails to qualitative user feedback.
 Organic traffic is usually at the top of the purchase funnel, especially within the content marketing world.
 In this multi-touch attribution world, SEO plays an important role to initiate users to brands, their products, new features, and services.